 Betty Ann Bruno, the KTVU reporter deserves a lot of credit for the sensitivity of the presentation.
 I'm looking forward to perhaps another story on the group done by her.

-One side effect of the Cotillion was that continuing Outreach graphic production programs were put on the back burner temporarily, but now it is time to get the springtime momentum going.
-We were presented in a word-of-mouth references on paper for more people to use.
-Remember there are members who are unfamiliar with this area or have little experience purchasing goods and services.
+One side effect of the Cotillion was that continuing Outreach programs were put on the back burner temporarily, but now it is time to get the springtime momentum going.